jkotchoff/melbourneunibasketball.org.au/README.md

 - interview player per week to put in the game day program (include a photo)
 - create an operational document to describe duties
 - upload big v game footage
-- delete old website news articles that is redundant
+- delete old website news articles that are redundant
 - email sponsors one or two updates per year about their exposure
 - update social media with sponsorship details
 - update social media with weekly club news